Optical Filters are elements with specific spectral transmission characteristics.

 Dielectric filters (Interference Filters) absorb very little light.
 The functionality is based on reflection of the unwanted spectral regions based on optical interference within the layer structure of the filter coating.

 In order to reduce the number of coating layers – and thus the cost – a combination may be made by dielectric coating a colour (absorption type) glass substrate.
-This is common for some bandpass filters.
+This is common for some optical bandpass filters.

 Interference filters have a complex coating structure consisting of several layers.
 They allow high transmission for a sharply limited wavelength range and also a high blocking of the remaining spectrum.